Appendix 18: Policies and Procedures for UCLA Endowed Chairs, Endowments, Professorial Name Chairs, and Chancellor's Professor

-Appointments to the title Chancellor's Professor must follow the established procedures for faculty appointments which include review by the Council on Academic Personnel and require approval by the Vice Chancellor for Academic Personnel.
+Appointments to the title Chancellor's Professor must follow the established procedures for faculty appointments which include review by CAP and require approval by the Vice Chancellor for Academic Personnel.
 Chancellor's Professor appointments are to be made for five-year renewable terms, subject to review and recommendation of the Dean to the Vice Chancellor for Academic Personnel.

 A. Search Procedures

 - A search shall be conducted in accordance with procedures set forth in Appendix 23 of The UCLA CALL and the Faculty Search Process Policy Memorandum issued by the Office of Equity, Diversity and Inclusion.